gohugoio/hugo/content/en/content-management/multilingual.md

 While translating a Hugo website, it can be handy to have a visual indicator of missing translations.
 The [`enableMissingTranslationPlaceholders` configuration option][config] will flag all untranslated strings with the placeholder `[i18n] identifier`, where `identifier` is the id of the missing translation.

 {{% note %}}
 Hugo will generate your website with these missing translation placeholders.
-It might not be suited for production environments.
+It might not be suitable for production environments.
 {{% /note %}}

 For merging of content from other languages (i.e. missing content translations), see [lang.Merge](/functions/lang.merge/).